microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-01.md

 workload.
 This workload is hosted in Azure's Kubernetes Service (AKS).
 Super Bowl Sunday is Contoso Pizza's busiest day of the year.
 To make Super Bowl Sunday a success, your job is to plan for possible failures that could occur during the Superbowl event.

-If you are using your own AKS application, your application should be ready to handle its peak operating time --this is when Chaos strikes.
+If you are using your own AKS application, your application should be ready to handle its peak operating time: this is when Chaos strikes!

 ## Description